 The various types of coupling network are basically categorized by the type of coupling network that is employed in the circuit of the multivibrator.
 These are as follows:

-1. Astable multivibrator: It a type of multivibrator also termed as a free running multivibrator.
+1. Astable multivibrator: It is a type of multivibrator also termed as a free running multivibrator.
 It is called so because here the state changes on its own after some predetermined time interval and thus does not require a triggering pulse.

 Here, the output of the circuit simply oscillates between high and low state freely.
 Hence is just an oscillator.